-When deciding where to rent a place to live, you’ll have more details to think about besides the monthly rent payment.
+When deciding where to rent a place to live, there are more details to think about besides the monthly rent payment.
 If you’re new to renting an apartment or house, here are five factors to consider before you sign a lease agreement.

 Understand the terms of the lease

-One of things you need to understand about renting is your lease agreement.
-A lease is the legal arrangement between you and your landlord or rental company.
-This document contains the rules for renting your apartment or house.
-It details the length of the lease, the monthly rent payment, your responsibilities as the tenant and the responsibilities of the landlord or rental company.
+A lease is the legal arrangement between you and your landlord, or rental company.
+This document contains details like the length of the lease, the monthly rent payment, your responsibilities as the tenant, and the responsibilities of the landlord or rental company.
 Keep a copy of this document in a secure location in your home.
 Consider keeping a duplicate copy in a safe deposit box at your nearest Credit Union branch.

 Be sure to read the entire document.
 This way you’ll know exactly what you’re agreeing to.
 Don’t be afraid to ask questions if there are terms and conditions you don’t understand.
 Once the lease is signed, it can be costly to terminate the contract prior to the end of the term.

 In addition to budgeting for the monthly rent, be prepared to pay additional upfront costs such as a security deposit before you’re allowed to move in.
 Review your lease agreement for the specific dollar amount.
 The security deposit is often the lump-sum total of first and last month’s rent.

 A security deposit protects the landlord or leasing company in case of property damage or non-payment of rent.
 You may also have to pay an application fee.
 The amount of the security deposit and any application fees may vary based on the type of apartment or house you’re renting, and the location.